phuc223/Linux-Kernel-Installer-script/README.md

 <I wrote this when I was bored.
 I am tired of a scenerio when you have to configure the Kernel everything by yourself, but you have to wait for a single part of the file to be completed.
 This is for the sake of automatic.>

 ## Features
-- <Do everything except the config of course.>
+- <Automatically download the kernel>
+- <Automatically extract it>
+- <Has the ability to choose to download a specific verson of kernel>

 ## Usage
 1. Clone the repository: